audtheshaud/ECE371/README.md

 # Lab1: Buffer Overflow Demonstration
 Using two adjecent memory spaces of 9 memory addresses for student ID numbers, show how buffer overflow can show you data that was not intended to be shared. ex: Getting rid of a NULL terminator '\0' in C using a scanf() command without the "%9s" limiter.

+# Lab2: RSA and DES Demonstration
+implementing RSA to encrypt a DES key and using it to encrypt and decrypt an image.